Amachono/Termux-Calculator/README.md

 I can point everyone out like that.

-And to all developers if i used them something💫
+And to all developers if i used something that created by them💫...

 let's move to the tutorial!!!